Daniele-M/Simple-Pendulum/README.md

-Simulates an ideal simple pendulum.
+Simulates an ideal simple pendulum using Pygame.

 Click on the screen to generate a pendulum in the position you clicked.